MP condemns ITV over decision to turn murder plot into ‘stupid’ drama

 His information about the plot and the activities of NA was passed on to the police and resulted in a high-profile trial at the Old Bailey.

-Jack Renshaw, now 27, from Skelmersdale, Lancashire, is currently serving a life sentence for preparing acts of terrorism.
+Jack Renshaw, now 27, from Skelmersdale, Lancashire, is currently serving a life sentence for preparing acts of terrorism and is played in the series by Dean-Charles Chapman.

 The plot to kill Ms Cooper came just a year after the terrorist murder of Ms Cox.